php/policies/coding-standards-and-naming.rst

 consumption.
 Non-base exceptions MAY define additional properties to provide additional metadata about the nature of the error.

-The exception message MUST NOT be the only means of distinguishing error causes that the user might want to handle differently.
+The exception message MUST NOT be the only means of distinguishing exception causes that the user might want to handle differently.
 Any two exceptions with different causes MUST be identifiable either by a unique exception class name, a stable ``$code``, or a class-specific additional property suitable for programmatic consumption (e.g. an enum).